PiDelport/feminism-and-freedom-site/content/activities/activity-5.md

   (as [PDF][waves-of-feminism-pdf] or [DOCX][waves-of-feminism-doxc])
   of her Vox article ‘[The waves of feminism][waves-of-feminism]’ (ONLY the section on the 1ˢᵗ wave.)
 * Charlotte Kroløkke and Anne Scott Sørenson (2005).
-Three Waves of Feminism: From Suffragettes to Grrls (ONLY the section on the 1ˢᵗ wave.)
+  [Three Waves of Feminism: From Suffragettes to Grrls][feminism-suffragettes-grrls] (ONLY the section on the 1ˢᵗ wave.)
 * South African History Online (2019).
   [The History of Women’s Struggle in South Africa][history-women-sa] (as [PDF][history-women-sa-pdf], [DOCX][history-women-sa-docx])